KatherineMichel/ai-learning-notes/README.md

 * Attention mechanism modifications- key to how transformers work
 * Computational intensive, modifying them, making them more efficiently can significantly speed up inference
 * Sparse attention or linear attention

+Inference Optimization- Service-level
 * Service-level optimizations- how you deploy and serve the model
 * Parallelism and caching are key
-* Parallelism- running inference on mutlple requests using multiple GPUs or CPUS (multiple servers)
+* Parallelism- running inference on multiple requests using multiple GPUs or CPUS (multiple servers)
 * Caching- storing results of previous computations so you don't have to re-compute if get same request
 * Prompt caching- useful for LLMs (users ask similar questions repeatedly, reduce latency and cost)
 * Speculative decoding- reduce latency- predict next words before generated, model speculates about next token

 Evaluation Methodology
 * How do you measure AI performance
+* Define evaluation criteria, select metrics, create scoring rubrics
+* Aspects of performance to evaluate- accuracy, fluency, factual consistency- depends on application
+* Metrics- numerical to quantify, BLU score for translation, accuracy for classification, BLEU, Rouge, acuracy, precision, recall
-* Define evaluation criteria
+* Select metrics relevant to evaluation criteria and application goals
+* Scoring rubrics- guidelines for human evaluators- different performance levels with examples (especially subjective)
+* Automated (BLEU score) and AI as judge (use another AI model to evaluate output of system, scalable)
+* You need humans to define criteria, create rubrics, and validate that AI judge is evaluating what you want it to evaluate.
+* Factual consistency, instruction-following capability (does it do what asked to do), cost metrics- consider
+*